Mecha-Weasel/spittoon/README.md

 Windows Installer (Windows ONLY):
 ================================

+NOTE: The Windows Installer is NOT yet available, Coming Soon!

 A Windows installation program is in the works, with the following features:
 * Avoids having to manually manipulate .DLL files yourself.
 * Automatically makes the .DLL file changes.